 In recognition of his achievements, during World War II Dr Collip was appointed Chief Medical Officer for the Canadian war effort, working regularly and closely with the British and Americans.
 In part for these efforts, he was awarded the Order of the British Empire (1946) and the President's Medal of Freedom(1947), the latter being rarely awarded to a non-U.S. citizen.

-The final stage of his productive and remarkable career saw him appointed Dean of Medicine and Head of Science at the University of Western Ontario in London, Ontario, in 1947, where he oversaw advanced scientific and medical reserach in labs set up in a new building named in his honour.
+The final stage of his productive and remarkable career saw him appointed Dean of Medicine and Head of Science at the University of Western Ontario in London, Ontario, in 1947, where he oversaw advanced scientific and medical research in labs set up in a new building named in his honour.

 Dr Collip retired in 1961 and died in London on June 19th, 1965.
 In 1994 he was elected to the Canadian Medical Hall of Fame where he is described as "one of the great minds of Canadian medicine."
-In 2014, the Ontario Heritage Trust erected a plaque in honour of Dr Collip just outside the front doors to the
+In 2014, the Ontario Heritage Trust erected a plaque in honour of Dr Collip just outside the front doors to the Belleville Public Library.

 In 2012, the City of Belleville declared Nov 20th to be Dr Collip Day in Belleville and thus it has been ever since.